 Once the concept is developed, and the VideoText lesson is completed, you can then employ the Course Notes to review, reinforce, or to check on your student’s comprehension.
 These Course Notes are replications of the essential content that was viewed in the VideoText lesson, illustrating the same terms, diagrams, problems, numbers, and logical sequences.
 In fact, at this time, if your student needs a little more help, he or she can use the Course Notes while viewing the lesson again, using them as a guide, to re-examine the concept.
 The key here is that students concentrate on understanding first, and take care of documentation later.

-Please understand that it is not the intent of the program to let the VideoText lesson completely take the place of personal instruction or interaction.
-Actually, the video should never tell your students anything that hasn’t been considered or discussed (while the lesson is paused), and it should never answer questions that have not already been considered and resolved.
+Please understand that the goal of VideoText videos are not to necessarily replace an “instructor”, but rather to help aid in prompting students to actively engage in the instruction process.
+The video should never tell your students anything that hasn’t been considered or discussed (while the lesson is paused), and it should never answer questions that have not already been considered and resolved.
 As such, it becomes a “new breed” of chalkboard or overhead projector, whereby you, as the teacher, or your student working alone, can “write”, simply by pressing the “play” button.
 This is a critical point to be understood, and should serve to help you examine all of the materials and strategies from the proper perspective.

 Next, your student can begin to do some work independently, either by your personal introduction of additional examples from the WorkText, or by the student immediately going to the WorkText on his or her own.
 The primary feature of the WorkText, beside providing problem banks with which students can work on mastery, is that objectives are restated, important terms are reviewed, and additional examples are considered, in noticeable detail, taking students, once again, through the logic of the concept development process.
 The premise here is simple.
 When students work with an instructor, whether doing exercises on their own, or working through them with other students, they are usually concentrating more on “how to do” the problems.
 Then, when they leave the instructor, they simply don’t take the discussion of the concept with them.
 The goal of this program is to provide a resource which will help students “re-live” the concept development on their own, whether for review, or for additional help.
 That is the focus of the Student WorkText.